shaunnoeljose/AML-2-project/README.md

 🎓 Masters in Applied Data Science (University of Florida)

 <p align="center" style="margin-top: 20px; font-size: 0.9em; color: #666;">
-    Built with ❤️ at the University of Florida.
+    🛠️ Built with ❤️ at the University of Florida
 </p>